 Representative Khan’s legislative portfolio celebrates and promotes diversity; she is an unshakable advocate for equal rights for all individuals, young and old, in the Commonwealth.
 Representative Khan’s legislation to ban conversion therapy was one of the first bills signed into law during the current legislative session, thus advancing LGTBQ+ rights one-step further in the Commonwealth.
 Some of her other legislative priorities this session include ending child marriage in Massachusetts, expanding access to maternal health care, and promoting better outcomes for justice-involved youth and women.

 Representative Khan is an adamant supporter of environmental issues.
-Last session, the Representative sponsored legislation that increased the Renewable Energy Portfolio Standard, a program that requires a certain percentage of the state’s electricity to come from renewable energy; this legislation was ultimately included in the Environmental Bond bill signed into law on July 31, 2018.
+The Representative sponsored legislation that increased the Renewable Energy Portfolio Standard, a program that requires a certain percentage of the state’s electricity to come from renewable energy; this legislation was ultimately included in the Environmental Bond bill signed into law on July 31, 2018.
+Last session, she filed a budget amendment to allows cities and towns to require electrification in new buildings and major renovations.
+A modified version which allowed cities and towns to require net zero building standards in new buildings and major renovations was included in the omnibus bill which was signed into law on March 26, 2021.
 Her leadership on combating climate change earned her the designation of “Champion” by the Environmental League of Massachusetts.
 Furthermore, Representative Khan is a proud co-sponsor and advocate for legislation relative to reducing carbon emissions, investing in a clean energy economy, and promoting environmental justice.

 Representative Khan earned her bachelor’s degree from Boston University School of Nursing.
 Her first job as a nurse was at Boston Children’s Hospital.
 Following this, she became an instructor for Boston University School of Nursing undergraduate students on a pediatric rotation.
 She went on to earn a master’s degree in Psychiatric Mental Health Nursing from Boston University, graduating with honors and worked in a private group practice in Newton for close to 20 years.
 Representative Khan serves as a Board Member of the New Philharmonia Orchestra and is a founding Board Member of the Newton Cultural Alliance.